 Using Zendesk?
 The Triggers+ChatGPT Zendesk app is the easiest way to embed ChatGPT right into your support team’s workflows.
 Use it to translate tickets, automatically tag new issues, to intelligently route tickets to the right team, and more.
 Start your 14-day free trial today! |

-Prompt: A big customer of ours is asking for a new feature in our software and is threatening to cancel their subscription with us if we don't implement it, but it's not on our roadmap and our product team doesn't want to prioritize it.
+Prompt: A big customer complaints and is asking for a new feature in our software and is threatening to cancel their subscription with us if we don't implement it, but it's not on our roadmap, and our product team doesn't want to prioritize it.
 Write a message explaining why we can't implement the feature while trying to salvage the relationship.

 This response is enthusiastic and has the benefit of being a little shorter than the previous one, but it’s much too bubbly and familiar.
 If I were the customer, I’d have a hard time taking this no seriously.